-Stock Appreciation Rights.
+Stock Appreciation Rights

 A participant generally will not recognize taxable income upon the grant or vesting of a SAR with a grant price at least equal to the fair market value of our common stock on the date of grant and no additional deferral feature.
 Upon the exercise of a SAR, a participant generally will recognize compensation taxable as ordinary income in an amount equal to the difference between the fair market value of the shares underlying the SAR on the date of exercise and the grant price of the SAR.

-Restricted Stock Awards, Restricted Stock Units, and Performance Awards.
+Restricted Stock Awards, Restricted Stock Units, and Performance Awards

 A participant generally will not have taxable income upon the grant of restricted stock, restricted stock units or performance awards.
 Instead, the participant will recognize ordinary income at the time of vesting or payout equal to the fair market value (on the vesting or payout date) of the shares or cash received minus any amount paid.
 For restricted stock only, a participant may instead elect to be taxed at the time of grant.

-Unrestricted Stock Awards.
+Unrestricted Stock Awards

 Upon receipt of an unrestricted stock award, a participant generally will recognize compensation taxable as ordinary income in an amount equal to the excess of the fair market value of the shares at such time over the amount, if any, paid by the participant with respect to the shares.

+Other Stock-Based Awards

-Other Stock or Cash-Based Awards.
-The U.S. federal income tax consequences of other stock or cash-based awards will depend upon the specific terms of each award.
+The U.S. federal income tax consequences of other stock-based awards will depend upon the specific terms of each award.

-Tax Consequences to Us.
+Tax Consequences to Us

 In the foregoing cases, we generally will be entitled to a deduction at the same time, and in the same amount, as a participant recognizes ordinary income, subject to certain limitations imposed under the Code, including Section 162(m).
-Under Section 162(m) as amended by the Tax Cuts and Jobs Act, we cannot deduct compensation paid to certain covered employees in a calendar year that exceeds \$1 million.
+Under Section 162(m), we cannot deduct compensation paid to certain covered employees in a calendar year that exceeds \$1 million.

-Code Section 409A.
+Code Section 409A

 We intend that awards granted under the Amended Plan comply with, or otherwise be exempt from, Code Section 409A (to the extent applicable), but make no representation or warranty to that effect.

-Tax Withholding.
+Tax Withholding

 We are authorized to deduct or withhold from any award granted or payment due under the Amended Plan, or require a participant to remit to us, the amount of any withholding taxes due in respect of the award or payment and to take such other action as may be necessary to satisfy all obligations for the payment of applicable withholding taxes.
+The Amended Plan permits withholding obligations to be satisfied through share withholding at up to maximum statutory rates.
 We are not required to issue any shares of common stock or otherwise settle an award under the Amended Plan until all tax withholding obligations are satisfied.

-The Board of Directors recommends a vote FOR the approval of the Amended and Restated 2014 Omnibus Incentive Plan.
+The Board of Directors recommends a vote "FOR" the approval of the amendment and restatement of the 2014 Omnibus Incentive Plan.

 Proposal 3.

-Ratification of Appointment of Independent Auditor for 2018
+Ratification of Appointment of Independent Auditor for 2021